jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 </svg>
 </figure>

-The requests on rows 1 & 10 have a little extra bit at the start, representing the various bits of connection setup.
-Row 1 has it because it's the first connection, and row 10 has it because it's to a different server.
+The requests on rows 1 & 10 have an extra thinner bit at the start, representing the various bits of connection setup.
+Row 1 has it because it's the first request to the site, and row 10 has it because it's to a different site.

 That extra connection setup accounts for 5 seconds of blocking time.
 Using a preload tag would help start this connection earlier, but it can't eliminate the cost.